zbalkan/zbalkan.github.io/_posts/2024-12-18-security-vs-compliance.md

 ## Venables’ Vision: A Complementary Perspective

-Venables’ article calls for harmonization to reduce inefficiencies in compliance, such as duplicative reporting and conflicting standards.
+Venables’ article calls for harmonisation to reduce inefficiencies in compliance, such as duplicative reporting and conflicting standards.
 I agree wholeheartedly with this goal.
-Streamlining compliance processes allows organizations to focus resources on meaningful security measures.
-Nevertheless, the article’s vision could benefit from acknowledging the structural constraints of harmonization.
+Streamlining compliance processes allows organisations to focus resources on meaningful security measures.
+Nevertheless, the article’s vision could benefit from acknowledging the structural constraints of harmonisation.

 I'd like to point out where my opinions differ.

 > It’s going to be hard to do this if we keep sticking to the still commonly expressed thought that “compliance is not security”.
 This statement isn’t actually true.
 Much of what you might consider a compliance approach can actually foster good security - it is just not enough in all cases.
 In other words, compliance is a necessary but not sufficient condition.

-While I agree with the statement "necessary but not sufficient", this perspective puts compliance efforts in a position to improve the organization's posture.
+While I agree with the statement "necessary but not sufficient", this perspective puts compliance efforts in a position to improve the organisation's posture.
 Since the objectives are distinct, the risk mitigation controls are distinct as well.
 Especially, almost all compliance requirements have a scope.
-And that scope is generally just a subset of the organization's assets.
+And that scope is generally just a subset of the organisation's assets.

 <img src="/assets/images/objectives.png" width="600" alt="Objectives, Risks, Controls">